YWpepper/YWpepper.github.io/_posts/2025-02-08-DL4TrafficRearch.md

-**1.This is the repository for the collection of Deep Learning for Traffic Prediction Problems.**
+**1.** This is the repository for the collection of Deep Learning for Traffic Prediction Problems.**
 If you find this repository helpful, you may consider cite our relevant work:
 * Jiang W, Luo J. <b>Graph Neural Network for Traffic Forecasting: A Survey[J]</b>.
 Expert Systems with Applications, 2022.
 [Link](https://arxiv.org/abs/2101.11174)
 * Jiang W, Luo J. <b>Big Data for Traffic Estimation and Prediction: A Survey of Data and Tools[J]</b>.
 Applied System Innovation.
 2022; 5(1):23.
 [Link](https://www.mdpi.com/2571-5577/5/1/23)